mynameist04st3r/FullStackScript/README.md

 # How to setup this script for your Mac.

 This script assumes that you're using the zsh in your Terminal and that you have Homebrew, npm, VS Code, & Docker installed on your system.
-If these items are not yet installed, see "Install Necessary Apps" below.
-This script will attempt to update Homebrew and npm prior to building your project, as well as open VS Code and Docker, so if you don't already have all of these programs installed it will give you errors.
+If these items are not yet installed, see <span style="color:green">"Install Necessary Apps"</span> below.
+This script will attempt to update Homebrew and npm prior to building your project, as well as open VS Code and Docker.
+So, if you don't already have all of these programs installed, it will give you errors.

-## How to make this work:
+## <span style="color:yellow">How to make this work:</span>

 1. Place the script in your home folder.
-  - This is makes the assumption that when you open Terminal, that's where you are.
+  - This is making the assumption that when you open Terminal, you are in your home folder.
 That being said, if your Terminal opens elsewhere, or you like navigating to your projects folder first, put this script where you'll most likely be when you want to use it.
-  - Another option would be to right click on the file and select "Get Info".
+  - Another option would be to right click (control+click) on the file and select "Get Info".
 Once the info window opens, click on the pull down menu under "Open with:", click "Other…" at the bottom of the list, click on "Recommended Applications" and change it to "All Applications".
 Then scroll down to "Utilities" in the Applications folder.
 Then in the Utilities folder, scroll down to Terminal, select it and click "Add".
 Then you can drag the script to your dock and just click on it to start the script and create a new full stack app.
-2. Open the script in either TextEdit or VS Code.
+2. Open the script in either TextEdit, VS Code, or Xcode.
-3. Change the path to the directory where you keep all of your projects on lines 13, 14, & 24.
+3. Change the path to the directory where you keep all of your projects on lines <u>**13**</u>, <u>**14**</u>, & <u>**24**</u>.
 4. Save and quit.
 5. Make sure that you have deleted all Postgresql tables and images and close Docker.
 - Open your terminal and enter the following: